 A packed schedule

-The schedule will be updated up until the very day of the event and you can see last year's schedule here.
+The schedule will be updated up until the very day of the event and you can see the most current version here.

 Seminars, workshops, Bourbon St. Parties, nightly Themed balls, entertainment, there is a lot to do if you are going to get Naughty in N'awlins.